ubaldot/vim-replica/README.md

 Replica allows REPL shells such as IPython or Julia inside Vim in a seamless way.

-Replica supports the following key features:
+It supports the following key features:

-1. Sending lines, files and code-cells to a REPL,
+1. Send lines, files and code-cells to a REPL,
 2. Code-cells highlighting.

 Each REPL is a [jupyter console](https://github.com/jupyter/jupyter_console)